Size1-3 feet (0.30–0.91 m)

 - This bell-and-tentacles body shape is the adult stage of the nettle, called a “medusa.”

-This bell-and-tentacles body shape is the adult stage of the nettle, called a “medusa.”
+The bell-and-tentacles body shape is the adult stage of the pacific sea nettle, called a “medusa.”

 - Diet consists of a wide variety of zooplankton including tiny crustaceans, invertebrate larvae, comb jellies, small fishes, fish eggs and larvae, as well as other jellies.